philzook58/philzook58.github.io/_posts/2024-12-16-knuckle_lemma.md

 # Bits and Bobbles

+Calling them "lean"-style in the post is ridiculous, because this ctyle of tactic precedes lean by a lot.
+But I did model my particular choice of tactic names after lean's, so whatever.
+Makes for a punchier title.

+<https://www.philipzucker.com/programming-and-interactive-proving-with-z3py/> I wrote a similar set of ideas 5 years ago (yikes).
+The main difference here is that I didn't have the idea of using the logical kernel of Knuckledragger.
+Maybe in some respects what I did here is better or simpler.

 I hope that these lemma breadcrumbs are sufficient for the final `qed` lemma to finish.
 There is not guarantee of it, and this failure would be quite frustrating.

 It was useful to peek on the goalstack and the pop only once I know it will succeed.
 Then the `Lemma` object isn't mutated until the tactium is successful.